Difference-in-Differences Estimation with Spatial Spillovers: Introduction

-There is also a nascent literature exploring estimation of direct and spillover effects which does not require a completely untreated cluster in experimental settings (\citet{Savje_Aronow_Hudgens_2021}, \citet{Vazquez-Bare_2019}, and \citet{Hu_Li_Wager_2021}).
-Those papers' identification results rely on \emph{design-based} assumptions around the treatment-assignment mechanism, while this paper relies on \emph{model-based} assumptions, including a modified parallel-trends assumption, for identification in non-experimental settings.
-I contribute to this literature by thinking about identification of different treatment effects in non-experimental settings.
+There is also a nascent literature exploring estimation of treatment and spillover effects which does not require a completely untreated cluster in experimental settings (\citet{Savje_Aronow_Hudgens_2021}; \citet{vazquez2022identification}; \citet{Hu_Li_Wager_2021}; \citet{yu2022estimating}).
+Those papers' identification results rely on \emph{design-based} assumptions around the treatment-assignment mechanism, while this paper relies on \emph{model-based} assumptions, based on a modified parallel-trends assumption, for identification in non-experimental settings.
+I contribute to this literature by formalizing identification results of different treatment effects in non-experimental settings.

 The rest of the paper is structured as follows.
 Section \ref{sec:po_framework} presents the potential outcomes framework, defines the estimand of interest, discusses identification of effects, and shows the resulting bias from estimating a classical difference-in-differences model.
-Section \ref{sec:estimation} focuses on the estimation of the direct effect, the total effect, and spillover effects.
+Section \ref{sec:estimation} focuses on the estimation of the total effect and spillover effects.
 Section \ref{sec:tva} presents an application for evaluating the Tennessee Valley Authority program.
-Last, Section \ref{sec:event_study} discusses briefly how to incorporate spillovers into event-study estimation following the insights from \citet{Gardner_2021}.
+Last, Section \ref{sec:event_study} discusses briefly how to incorporate spillovers into event-study estimation following the insights from \citet{Gardner_2021} and \citet{Borusyak_Jaravel_Spiess_2021}.